 - 1.5.1 In his Equality, Diversity and Inclusion strategy published in 2018, the Mayor set out how all his policies and programmes will help to create a fairer and more inclusive city where all people feel welcome and able to achieve their full potential.
-Implementation of the AEB has taken this into consideration and made assurances that providers do as well: - Grant providers are required to have criteria for how they will administer and distribute AEB funds; these must reflect the principles of equality and diversity; - Grant providers are required to adhere to the Equality Act 2010 and to promote principles that support equality of opportunity for all;

-- In their Invitation to Tender (ITT), Procured providers were required to explain how they would promote and encourage diversity and equality and eliminate unlawful discrimination as outlined in the Equality Act 2010. - 1.5.2 The education inspection framework (EIF) published by Ofsted in 2019 aims to eliminate discrimination and advance equality of opportunity.
+Implementation of the AEB has taken this into consideration and made assurances that providers do as well: - Grant providers are required to have criteria for how they will administer and distribute AEB funds; these must reflect the principles of equality and diversity; - Grant providers are required to adhere to the Equality Act 2010 and to promote principles that support equality of opportunity for all; - In their Invitation to Tender (ITT), Procured providers were required to explain how they would promote and encourage diversity and equality and eliminate unlawful discrimination as outlined in the Equality Act 2010. - 1.5.2 The education inspection framework (EIF) published by Ofsted in 2019 aims to eliminate discrimination and advance equality of opportunity.
 All providers are subject to inspections by Ofsted and therefore will take the EIF into consideration.

-1.6 Schedule of AEB Matters Reserved for the Mayor and Officer Responsibilities
+AEB Matters reserved for the Mayor